pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/mask-sensitive-fields.md

 In this example, a collection of _credit card payment_ documents will be masked, to:
  * Partially obfuscate the carder holder's name
  * Obfuscate the first 12 digits of the card's number, retaining only the final 4 digits
- * Adjust the card's expiry date-time by adding or subtracting a random amount up to a maximum of 1 hour
+ * Adjust the card's expiry date-time by adding or subtracting a random amount up to a maximum of 30 days (~1 month)
  * Replace the card's 3 digit security code with a random set of 3 digits
  * Adjust the transaction's amount by adding or subtracting a random amount up to a maximum of 10% of the original amount
- * Replace the transaction's `reported` field with a new random boolean value (true or false)
+ * Change the transaction's `reported` field boolean value to the opposite value, for roughly 20% of the records
  * If the embedded `customer_info` sub-document's `category` field is set to _SENSITIVE_ exclude the whole `customer_info` sub-document

 ## Sample Data Population